 During a 1955 speech at West Point, General Douglas MacArthur told assembled cadets: "The next war will be an interplanetary war.
 The nations of the earth must someday make a common front against attack by people from other planets."

-The confusion starts with comments reportedly made by MacArthur when he was paid a private visit (at his residence in New York's
+The confusion started with comments reportedly made by MacArthur when he was paid a private visit at his residence in

 General MacArthur described himself as “a confirmed optimist” regarding the possibility of another world war, Mayor Lauro said.

 “He thinks that another war would be double suicide and that there is enough sense on both sides of the Iron Curtain to avoid it,” the Mayor went on.

 “He believes that because of the developments of science all the countries on earth will have to unite to survive and to make a common front against attack by people from other planets.”